pivotal/docs-tap/tap-gui/plugins/app-live-view-steeltoe.hbs.md

 # Application Live View for Steeltoe Applications in Tanzu Application Platform GUI

-This topic describes Application Live View pages for Steeltoe Applications in Tanzu Application Platform GUI.
+This topic tells you about the Application Live View pages for Steeltoe Applications in Tanzu Application Platform GUI (commonly called TAP GUI).

 ## <a id="details-page"></a> Details page